 Home

-Note: I am retiring as of Jan.
+Note: I retired as Jan.
 1, 2025.

 Jim O’Hara pronouns: he/him

-George L. Paddison Professor of Latin
+George L. Paddison Professor of Latin, emeritus

 University of North Carolina, Chapel Hill